Johann Heinrich Schmelzer: Biography

 Schmelzer was born in Scheibbs, Lower Austria.
 Nothing is known about his early years, and most of the surviving information about his background was recounted by the composer himself in his petition for ennoblement of 1673.
 He described his father as a soldier, but in another document, the 1645 marriage certificate of Schmelzer's sister Eva Rosina, he is listed as a baker.
 Schmelzer does not mention his father's name, but Eva Rosina's marriage certificate does: Daniel Schmelzer.
 At any rate, it remains unclear where and from whom Schmelzer received primary music education.
 His activities before 1643 are similarly unknown–the composer is first mentioned in a document dated 28 June 1643, relating to his first marriage.
-He is referred to as a cornettist at St. Stephen's Cathedral (Stephansdom), Vienna.
+He is referred to as an instrumental musician at St. Stephen's Cathedral (Stephansdom), Vienna.
 The date of his arrival to Vienna is unknown, but he probably worked at the court chapel in the late 1630s, in the employ of Ferdinand II and, after 1637, Ferdinand III.
 Schmelzer's colleagues at the chapel included such distinguished composers as Johann Jakob Froberger, Giovanni Valentini, and Antonio Bertali.

 Schmelzer was officially appointed court violinist in 1649.
 Our knowledge of his position, duties, and activities is incomplete.
 He apparently rose to prominence as a violin virtuoso, as well as a composer, and enjoyed a close relationship with Emperor Leopold I, who was a well-known patron of the arts and a composer himself.
 Schmelzer started publishing his music in 1659.
 He was appointed vice-Kapellmeister on 13 April 1671.
 On 14 June 1673, after the composer petitioned for ennoblement, the Emperor raised Schmelzer to the ranks of nobility; Schmelzer now added von Ehrenruef to his name.
 Eventually, after his predecessor Giovanni Felice Sances had died, Schmelzer became Kapellmeister, on 1 October 1679.
 Unfortunately, he fell victim of the plague early in 1680, and died in Prague, where the Viennese court moved in an attempt to evade the epidemic.